 This course is suitable for those with no previous experience of using maps and compasses, or for those who want to gain more freedom in the outdoors away from preset GPS routes.

-The first day will be around the famous Roseberry Topping on the North York Moors.
+Both days will be around the famous Roseberry Topping on the North York Moors.

 There are plenty of accommodation providers in the area including the Kings Head Inn where we'll be meeting on Day 1 and finishing up.
 There are also hotels and B&Bs in neighbouring Guisborough and Great Ayton.
 For details of deals at the Kings Head Inn please see http://www.kingsheadinn.co.uk/

 We will be out in the hills both days so you will need hill food/packed lunch for both days.

 Some hill fitness is required along with waterproofs - but the emphasis is on learning skills rather than an endurance test!

 To book on this course please see the Make a Booking page.